-Have you ever been out on a training ride and found conditions in which you couldn't find the correct gearing? shifting between gears and being stuck between spinning too much or pushing a harder gear that makes your legs burn and fatigue.
+Have you ever been out on a training ride and found conditions in which you couldn’t find the correct gearing? shifting between gears and being stuck between spinning too much or pushing a harder gear that makes your legs burn and fatigue.
+Your triathlon bike gearing needs can also change from venue to venue so be aware of the possible elevation changes typically provided by event sites.

-Gears are one of the misunderstood components on a bike, picking the right gear for the conditions can significantly increase your performance on a bike, and even more during a triathlon event.
+Gears are one of the misunderstood components on a triathlon bike, picking the right gear for the conditions can significantly increase your performance on a bike, and even more during a triathlon event.

 Front chainring (front gears)